How to Become a Medical Illustrator

 Step 1: Get a degree or training certificate

 As I mentioned above, a medical illustrator isn’t exactly the same as other illustrators.
 In this case, a degree or certificate is somehow important because medical illustration is a very specific field and it involves science too.
-So you should look into a medical illustration course.
+So you should look into a medical illustration program.

 The majority of medical illustrators have a master’s degree in medical illustration.
 You’ll be learning both biological science and art practice/theory.